Introduction to Alexite

 A simulated gemstone, Alexite is crafted from glass containing rare earth minerals like neodymium, lanthanum and cerium and is modeled after Alexandrite, a colour-change variety of chrysoberyl.
 Titled after Czar Alexander of Russia, because it was said to have been discovered on the ruler’s 18th birthday in 1830.
 Alexandrite ranges in the hues of bright green, red and orange-yellow shades, whereas Alexite has two varieties: Autumn Alexite and Lavendar Alexite.
 While the former displays colours from green to dusty orange, like the turning of the foliage in fall, the latter exhibits a varied scheme from a beautiful tanzanite blue to a deep lavender under artificial light.
 When viewed in natural light, it appears nearly pink.
 Because of its two colours, Russian tradition encourages alexite lovers to wear multiple pieces at once.
 A single piece of alexite is thought to invite loneliness.
 Its hardness and durability matching that of other glass gemstones guards it against chipping.
 Although Alexite is widely used for jewellery, it is also used in high-powered laser engineering systems developed for military and government applications in Russia.

-Origin and supply
+Origin and Supply of Alexite

-Taking its qualities from one of the most sizzling stone, Alexandrite, Alexite has been synthesised to meet the high expectations of all jewellery lovers who dote on rarity among sparkles.
+Taking its qualities from one of the most sizzling stones, Alexandrite, Alexite has been synthesised to meet the high expectations of all jewellery lovers who dote on rarity among sparkles.
 While Alexandrite offers you red-green transition in hues, this artificial gem offers you several shades of blue, purple, and green under different lights.

 It should also be taken into consideration that Alexandrite, however is naturally-occurring, is also very expensive and rare.
 Alexite has been made of elements that render it a much thriftier option when shopping for glamorous jewellery.